 Study of personal and corporate value systems.
 Investigates personal beliefs, purposes and attitudes and their effects on self and others.
 Examines role of human element in organizational structures.
+Cross listed with HRF 7001.

 BUS 7450 Strategic Marketing

 Covers the identification and selection of marketing opportunities, target markets and design, and implementation and evaluation of marketing programs.